Curse of the Billy Goat: Attempts to break the curse

-In another bizarre twist, it was reported that a butchered goat was hung from the Harry Caray statue on October 3, 2007, to which The Chicago Sun-Times noted: "If the prankster intended to reverse the supposed billy goat curse with the stunt, it doesn't appear to have worked."
+In another bizarre twist, it was reported that a butchered goat was hung from the Harry Caray statue on October 3, 2007, about which The Chicago Sun-Times noted: "If the prankster intended to reverse the supposed billy goat curse with the stunt, it doesn't appear to have worked."
 While the Cubs did win the NL Central division title in 2007 and 2008, they were swept in the first round of the postseason in both years: by the Arizona Diamondbacks in 2007 and the Los Angeles Dodgers in 2008.
 The elimination by Arizona came on October 6, the same date that the goat appeared at Wrigley Field in 1945.
 The act was repeated before the home opener in 2009; this time a goat's butchered head was hung from the statue.
 The act was futile as the Cubs were eliminated from postseason contention on September 26, 2009.

 In 2008, a Greek Orthodox priest sought to end the curse during the 2008 playoffs with a spraying of holy water in and around the Cubs dugout to no avail.

 On April 1, 2011, a social enterprise called Reverse The Curse, dedicated to bringing innovations to poverty by giving goats to families in developing countries, was initiated.
 The goats provide the families with milk, cheese, and alternative income to help lift them out of poverty.
 Reverse The Curse has expanded into reversing the "curses" that afflict the world's children in education and obesity.

 On February 25, 2012, a group of five Chicago Cubs fans calling themselves Crack the Curse set out on foot from Mesa, Arizona (home to the Cubs' spring training facilities) to Wrigley Field.
 They brought along a goat named Wrigley who they believed would be able to break the Curse of the Billy Goat upon arrival at Wrigley Field.
 Additionally, they attempted to raise $100,000 for the Fred Hutchinson Cancer Research Center.